 Option of a return to reading books/reading out loud with class teachers to develop confidence, delivery of prose etc was discussed; those with pupils at secondary school were able to share that there had been comment made on a lack of confidence when pupils are asked to read passages aloud in English and the lack of opportunity provided in primary for this.

 Comment was made on the negative aspect of myon encouraging kids towards yet more tech time when a lot of us are trying to reduce this.
-Also, a loss of nuture by reading a physical book with parents.
+Also, a loss of nurture by reading a physical book with parents.

 Paired reading and buddy reading that have been used were encouraged to continue.